robinkwilson/blockchain-charts/README.md

 # Blockchain.info Charts Reimagined

-Recreate Blockchain.info/charts to better organize and display charts to users.
+Project was to recreate Blockchain.info/charts to better organize and display charts to users.

 I chose to build this project similar to the current implementation so your team may choose to integrate these new features easily into the website -- regardless of your interviewing decisions.